How To Clean Adidas Shoes | Keeping Adidas Kicks Clean

 preparing-for-the-clean

 Before cleaning, we need to gather the materials and products to clean the shoe.
-So, if you don’t have the cleaning materials below, make sure you gather them.
+So, if you don’t have the cleaning materials, make sure you gather them.
 Here’s how I prepared my cleaning station:

 Gathering Essential Supplies